 Unfortunately, we sometimes find ourselves the target of scammers making false offers of employment while presenting themselves as legitimate Subsea7 employees.

-If you are concerned that you have been approached by Subsea 7, or an agency claiming to represent us, but think it may not be genuine, here is some guidance on what to look out for:
+If you are concerned that you have been approached by Subsea7, or an agency claiming to represent us, but think it may not be genuine, here is what to look out for:

-- Subsea 7 does not ask candidates for money at any stage of the recruitment process.
-We will not ask you to pay for insurances, training, immigration advice etc.
+- We don’t ask candidates for money at any stage of the recruitment process.

-Applications are not accepted or processed via this email address, so please do not send them.
+Applications are not accepted or processed via the above email address, please do not send them there.